 you were the original sole owner and later added the debtor to the account

 you added the debtor out of convenience, for example, assist with bill paying or banking when you were or are unable to do so

 the debtor did not deposit his or her own funds in the account

 the debtor did not make personal withdraws from the account, or

 the debtor's transactions benefited you, such as writing checks for your gas bills.

 You may protect certain money in the account if it came from exempt sources.
 Social Security, worker's compensation, disability, unemployment, other government benefits, retirement income, child support, and even a portion of your wages (sometimes 25% or more) are exempt from garnishment under federal and state laws.
 They do not lose their exemption status once they are deposited into the joint account.
 So long as you are able to prove that the source of contributions into the account came from exempt sources, then those funds are protected.

-Recently, new federal rules came into effect that prohibit banks from freezing certain amounts in your account if the contributions came from certain federal benefits.
+Federal rules prohibit banks from freezing certain amounts in your account if the contributions came from certain federal benefits.
 If you received federal benefits and they were deposited in the account, you may have some relief.
 The bank must allow you access to money equal to at least two months' worth of federal benefit payments that were last deposited into your account prior to the garnishment.
 This may mean your entire account is exempt, even if jointly held.

 (To learn more, see the articles in our Property Exemptions topic area.)